DHSYan/.dotfiles/readme.md

 - [ ] Learn how to use wezterm properly
 - [ ] Check out what is Ly display manager
 - [ ] Get a script that runs git status on all directories that needs syncing
+- [ ] Have obsidian or obsidian.nvim automatically tag new docs when they are created inside a file.
+Basically, inherit backlink's tag

 #### DWM TODO
 - [x] better dwm bar or rice dwm in general?